avk12345/Connect4Project/README.md

 4. Players can reset and start a new game.

 ## About
 A Java-based recreation of the classic Connect 4 game developed as part of an academic project.
 Demonstrates strong understanding of recursion, arrays, and object-oriented programming, combined with GUI development using Java Swing and AWT.
+Developed collaboratively with a small team of classmates, with contributions divided across GUI design, game logic, and win detection algorithms.